Tel Hazor: Excavations

 Yadin returned to Hazor for a final season of excavation in 1968.
 The excavations were supported by James A. de Rothschild, and were published in a dedicated five volume set of books by the Israel Exploration Society.

 Excavation at the site by Hebrew University, joined by the Complutense University of Madrid, resumed in 1990 under Amnon Ben-Tor.
 Those excavations continue to the present.
 The work from 1990 to 2012 is detailed in two IEF books.

-In the 2010 excavation season, two cuneiform tablet fragments, made of local clay, were discovered dating to the Old Babylonian period of the Middle Bronze Age.
+In the 2010 excavation season, two cuneiform fragments from the same tablet, made of local clay, were discovered dating to the Old Babylonian period of the Middle Bronze Age.
 The 2nd fragment is small, containing only 7 signs.
-They are inscribed with laws in the style of Hammurabi's Code, the Laws of Eshnunna, the Book of Exodus, and Hittite laws, seven in total.
+They are inscribed with laws in the style of Hammurabi's Code, the Laws of Eshnunna, and Hittite laws, seven in total.
 The fragments include laws pertaining to body parts and damages including those of slaves.